 Because atrial fibrillation is often the result of a heart condition, making changes to improve your heart condition will usually improve your overall health.

-If you have atrial fibrillation, you will likely take a medicine to help prevent a stroke.
-You may also take a medicine that slows your heart rate or controls your heart rhythm.
+If you have atrial fibrillation, you may take medicine to help prevent a stroke.
+You may also take medicine that slows your heart rate or controls your heart rhythm.

 Anticoagulant medicines, also called blood thinners, are recommended for most people with atrial fibrillation who are at average to high risk of stroke.